BJC offers fall, spring and summer internships to undergraduate and graduate students as well as individuals who have completed a degree program.

-Interns work alongside legal, communications and development staff at the BJC’s Center for Religious Liberty, which is located two blocks from the U.S. Capitol and adjacent to the U.S. Supreme Court.
-Interns perform clerical duties and help provide constituent services.
-There is also ample opportunity to explore interests and cultivate skills through writing, conducting research, engaging in multimedia projects, and assisting with coalition work and advocacy outreach.
+Interns work alongside our staff in our Capitol Hill office, where they perform clerical duties and provide constituent services.
+They also receive experience in legal and legislative advocacy, communications, education, mobilization and development.
+There is ample opportunity to explore interests and cultivate skills through writing, conducting research, engaging in multimedia projects, and assisting with coalition work and advocacy outreach.

 BJC interns gain firsthand exposure to current issues concerning religious freedom and the separation of church and state.
 They also have the chance to make meaningful contributions to the important work of defending and extending religious liberty for all.

 In addition to a monthly stipend, BJC interns receive free housing on Capitol Hill.
 If you are interested in a remote internship, reach out to BJC Chief of Staff Janna Louie at [email protected].

 The internship selection process is competitive.
 A demonstrated interest in religious liberty matters is desirable but not required.
 To apply, please submit a resume and a cover letter describing your interest in a BJC internship to [email protected].

 Fall semester internships: June 30

 As a BJC intern, I was able to learn more about religious freedom and meaningfully contribute to our mission to protect religious liberty for all.